-No one owes it to me to take me on.
+No one owes it to me to take me on or to engage in discussion.
 But after a certain point, the silence becomes deafening.

 This past week I did a blog post entitled Many Judges Are Bad at Textual Interpretation.
 What Do We Do About It?
 The first half consists of my critique of textual interpretation offered in a recent appellate court opinion; in the rest, I suggest that judges and litigators could do with some serious training in textual interpretation, as an alternative to pseudoscholarship and misbegotten conventional wisdom.

 I thought it was an interesting and provocative post, so I ran it by Jason Steed, aka @5thCircAppeals, doyen of appellate lawyers on Twitter.
 After I published it, he tweeted a link to his followers.
 Silence.
 So a couple of days later I reached out to his group myself, using their hashtag:

 Long ago, during the bathrobe-blogging years, I learned not to expect anything from online readers.
 I write stuff that interests me.
 If anyone else finds it useful, that’s a bonus.

 All the same, when I write something that’s seriously provocative and no one touches it, I find that puzzling.
 That was my reaction to having #appellatetwitter ignore last week’s post.
 After all, generally they display a fair amount of swagger online.